Atwater High School Agriculture Courses

 The classroom and course content matches the AHS Earth Science course content, however this course also qualifies students to participate in all local, state, and national FFA events/activities throughout the year as an official state and national FFA member.

-This course meets AHS graduation and UC/CSU “G” credit for admissions
+This course meets AHS physical science graduation and UC/CSU “G” credit for admissions and "NCAA" eligibility for admissions

 This course meets CTE Agriscience pathway concentration course credit

-Prerequisites: Ag Biology, Ag Earth Science, and/or equivalent / 10th through 12th grade students
+Prerequisites: Ag Biology of the Living Earth, Ag Earth and Space Science, and/or equivalent / 10th through 12th grade students

-This course meets AHS graduation and UC/CSU "D" credit for admissions (UCCI course)
+This course meets AHS physical science graduation and UC/CSU "D" credit for admissions and "NCAA" eligibility for admissions

 This course meets CTE Agriscience pathway capstone course credit